maximedegreve/TinyFaces-Sketch-Plugin/README.md

 # TinyFaces 👦🏼👨🏾👩🏻 Sketch Plugin

 Fill layers in Sketch with avatars & random data from [tinyfac.es](https://tinyfac.es/)...

 Features:

-* 📒 Fills text layers with random names
+- 📒 Fills text layers with random names
-* 👦🏼 Fills shapes with random avatar stock photos
+- 👦🏼 Fills shapes with random avatar stock photos
-* 👨‍👩‍👧‍👦 Supports groups
+- 👨‍👩‍👧‍👦 Supports groups
-* 💟 Supports symbols
+- 💟 Supports symbols
-* 🎚 Choose between high quality or low quality images
+- 🎚 Choose between high quality or low quality images
-* 💑 Filter to only male or female
+- 💑 Filter to only male or female

+Installation:

+- [Download](https://github.com/maximedegreve/TinyFaces-Sketch-Plugin/releases/latest) the latest release of the plugin
+- Un-zip
+- Double-click on tinyfaces.sketchplugin

 Check out how it works: